AnnaMGardner/CS4641Project/index.md

 The stroke prediction dataset [1] will be used in this project.
 There are a total of 5110 row (number of samples) and 12 columns with 11 features and one target column.
 The feature columns include physiological information believed to be relative to the chance of getting a stroke.
 The feature column contains both string and an integer value.
 We will use label coding to convert any string value to an integer value for better interpretation of the dataset.
 The target column is a 1-D array of boolean values indicating whether stroke risk is identified.

 The raw data is unbalanced: 249 data points identify the chance of stroke, and 4821 data points have no stroke risk.
-We will preprocess the dataset with the synthetic minority oversampling technique (SMOTE) to balance the data.
+We will preprocess the dataset with the synthetic minority oversampling technique (SMOTE) to balance the data [5].
 The processed data will be split into two segments, with 80%  for training and the remaining for testing.

 To analyze the dataset, we will start with t-distributed stochastic neighbor embedding, an unsupervised learning method to visualize high dimension data to find the potential correlation between different features.
 Followed by supervised learning, aiming to diagnose and predict stroke risk.